mckayc/task-donegeon/README.md

 ## ✨ Features

-### What's New in Version 0.0.84 (July 20, 2025)
+### What's New in Version 0.0.85 (July 21, 2025)
--   **Categorized Frontend Uploads:** The asset management workflow has been significantly improved.
-    -   **Categorize on Upload:** When uploading an image from the `Asset Manager` page, you can now specify a category directly.
-    -   **Automatic Folder Organization:** The backend will automatically save the image into a sub-folder matching the category name, keeping your uploads tidy on the server.
-    -   **Instant Gallery Update:** The uploaded image immediately appears in the Local Image Gallery under its new category, ready to be used in a Game Asset.
+-   **Image Pack Importer:** A new feature has been added to the `Asset Manager` page, allowing administrators to dynamically import curated image packs directly from the project's GitHub repository.
+    -   **Fetch & Preview:** Admins can fetch a list of available packs, each with a sample image, and select which ones to download.
+    -   **Backend-Powered Import:** The entire download and categorization process is handled by the backend, ensuring a smooth and reliable import of dozens of images without tying up the browser.
+    -   **Leaner Application:** This approach keeps the main application and Docker image size small, as default assets are no longer bundled with the build.

 ### Version History
+- **v0.0.84 (July 20, 2025):** **Categorized Frontend Uploads:** The asset management workflow has been significantly improved.
+Admins can now specify a category when uploading an image from the `Asset Manager`, and the backend will automatically organize the file into a corresponding sub-folder.
 - **v0.0.83 (July 19, 2025):** **Durable Server-Side Backups:** The entire backup system has been overhauled for production-grade reliability.
 Backups are now saved directly on the server's file system, and automated backups run as a reliable server-side process.
 - **v0.0.82 (July 18, 2025):** **Login Notifications System & DM Announcements:** A comprehensive notification system has been added.
 Users now see a popup on login detailing new quest assignments, guild announcements from Donegeon Masters, trophies unlocked, and items pending approval.
 This feature can be toggled in a new "Notifications" section in the settings.
 - **v0.0.81 (July 17, 2025):** Revamped About Page, direct GitHub link, and a new Version History section.